 • Actual Cash Value.
 This type of policy pays to replace possessions minus an amount for depreciation up to the limit of the policy.
 In other words, they reduce the value of the possession based on its age and use.

 • Replacement Cost.
 This policy pays for the actual cost of replacing the possessions, and doesn’t deduct for depreciation, up to the limit of the policy.
 Generally, a Replacement Cost policy costs around 10% more than an Actual Cash Value coverage policy, but this higher cost may be worthwhile.

 How Much Does Renters Insurance Cost?

-The price will depend on what type of policy you choose, as well as how much coverage you need, and what state you live in.
+The price will depend on what type of policy you choose, how much coverage you need, and what state you live in.
 The average cost of renters insurance in the U.S. is $179 per year, or roughly $15 per month.

 To determine how much coverage is necessary, it helps to know the value of all your personal possessions.

 Let’s say the worst happens and the rental property burns down to the ground.
 How much would all of the furniture, electronics, art, jewelry, clothing, appliances, and everyday items like towels cost to replace?
 Ideally, the policy will be enough to replace all possessions.